alexyuan66/Tutoring_Website2021/README.md

 # Tutoring_Website2021
 This is a tutoring website that I developed with HTML, CSS, and JavaScript.
 It runs on a webserver and includes user login and authentication.
-Please check out the project report for more details on the implementation process, functionality, and graphics!
+Please check out the project report for more details on the implementation process, functionality, graphics, challenges, and acknowledgements.

 How to deploy my webpage on a local machine